-Here’s how Assignment Sales work in Toronto Real Estate
+Here’s how the Assignment Sale works in Toronto Real Estate

 To clarify, you’re not actually selling the property.
 Since the Assignor (Seller) hasn’t taken possession yet (usually because it’s not built or has not registered yet), they are simply assigning the rights to the Assignee (Buyer).